Running any AI code assistant inside Docker

 That’s it!
 The terminal will then become what we call the container, awaiting your further instructions (the host is “your” machine, where you run docker run from).
 Here is an explanation of what’s going on:

 • The SESSION_DIR line creates a temporary folder with open permissions in the form /tmp/opencode_session-XXXX inside your host.
 Inside the container, this folder will be mounted as /tmp.
-Both you (the host) and the container can read, add, remove and modify files in that folder simultaneously.
+Both you (the host) and the container can read, add, remove and modify files in that folder simultaneously, which is quite practical to see what’s going on and move files from/to the container.

 • In this case, we are also mounting the host folder $HOME/opencode_workspace inside the image.
 Similarly to before, both host and image can access and modify the contents of this folder.